tardate/LittleArduinoProjects/ESP8266/RgbLedFiddler/README.md

 * Green: 1.2kΩ
 * Blue: 680Ω

 Since I'm using a common anode RGB LED, the controlling PWM pins will actually be "sinking" current.
-PWM duty cycle calcuations in code take this into account by inverting the period i.e. intending to have the LED 75% "on" requires a PWM duty cycle of 25%.
+PWM duty cycle calculations in code take this into account by inverting the period i.e. intending to have the LED 75% "on" requires a PWM duty cycle of 25%.

 The maximum current that can be drawn from a single GPIO pin is 12mA.
 Even when fully on, the worst case we should expect to draw is [4.9mA](https://www.wolframalpha.com/input/?i=3.3V%2F680%CE%A9), so there is no problem driving the LED directly from the ESP GPIO pins i..e no need to switch via a MOSFET or BJT.

 The circuit itself is very simple:

-* regulated 3.3V power supply - here I'm using an LD1117 with some smotthing capacitors so I can easly drive from battery or random DC power supply
+* regulated 3.3V power supply - here I'm using an LD1117 with some smoothing capacitors so I can easily drive from battery or random DC power supply
 * RGB LED connections to selected GPIO pins
 * a pull-up resistor for the RESET line
 * the ESP12 adapter board already provides "boot from SD card" GPIO15 pull down, and chip enable pull-up resistors